3 Akero employees smiling and conversing in a communal space

 Independent Board Member

 Tom Heyman has a long-standing track record of leadership and management in the biopharmaceutical industry, with particular experience in business development and venture capital.
-Spanning his 37-year career with Johnson & Johnson, Tom held a diverse range of leadership roles across legal, R&D, business development, general corporate management and equity investments.
-Previously, he served as president of JJDC, the venture capital group within Johnson & Johnson, where he managed approximately $1.5 billion of capital and oversaw investments in over 120 companies.
+Spanning his 37-year career with Johnson & Johnson, Tom held a diverse range of leadership roles across legal, R&D, business development, general corporate management, and equity investments.
+Previously, he served as president of JJDC, the venture capital group within Johnson & Johnson, where he managed approximately $1.5 billion of capital and oversaw investments in more than 120 companies.
 Prior to his time at JJDC, Mr. Heyman spent 23 years leading business development for Johnson & Johnson’s pharmaceutical group, Janssen.
 Tom currently serves on the Board of Directors of Adagio Therapeutics.
+Tom graduated as master of law from the K.U.
+Leuven in Belgium.
+He continued with post-graduate studies in International Law in Geneva, Switzerland, and post-graduate studies in business management at the University of Antwerp in Belgium.

 Yuan Xu, Ph.D.